BadassHenkka/BadassHenkka/README.md

 ## I'm a Husband, a Developer and a Constant Learner!

-- 🔭 I’m currently working as a Junior Developer for Anders Innovations while also studying a Bachelor of Engineering in Information and Communications Technology
+- 🔭 I’m studying a Bachelor of Engineering degree in Information and Communications Technology
 - 🌱 I’m currently learning everything related to Python, Django, React and React Native

 ### Connect with me: